beeplin/hyper-arrow/README.md

 const model = reactive({ number: 10 })

-// children can be an array, instead of being the rest paramaters const view = div({ id: 'root' }, [ button({
+// children can be an array, instead of being the rest parameters const view = div({ id: 'root' }, [ button({
     innerText: 'increase',